hermonochy/The-Solar-Trapper/Speech.md

 One of the issues we had with the servo was that the Raspi doesn't give good signals with the `GPIO.PWM` Python module.
 The servo was always wiggling.
 We had to use the `pigpio` package instead.
 [demonstrate]

+The installed system combines the code for getting curtain closing time with the code actuating the servo.

 ## Future Improvements

-While this project is cheap and effective, there are several features that we were unable to implement due to lack of time.
+While this project is cheap and effective, there are several features that we were unable to implement due to lack of funding.
 Following are a few of them:

+- Cover for hardware: The project is currently a prototype, and requires a cover for all the wires and parts.
 - Bi-Directional Control: Using a stepper motor would allow for bi-directional control of the curtains.
 This means that the user would not have to reset the curtains, and coud run for an extended period without requiring handling.
 - Solar-Power: Adding solar panels into the design could provide a self-sufficient power source for the system.

-- Machine Learning: Developing machine learning algorithms could allow the system to continuously learn from patterns.
+Once we got to collect more data and know how to process them with machine learning technique, we develop machine learning algorithms that allow the system to continuously improve.
+Some grown ups have told us we can use reinforcement learning.
+But we don't know yet if that is nonsense.